10 Accenture Competitors and Alternatives to Know in 2026

 Best For: Organizations in regulated industries seeking expertise in cybersecurity, cloud services, and compliance-focused consulting.

-KPMG competes through its advisory and technology consulting services, while maintaining its core identity as one of the world’s major accounting firms.
+KPMG competes through its advisory and technology consulting services while maintaining its core identity as one of the world’s major accounting firms.
+The firm reported $39.8 billion in global revenue for FY2025, with continued investment in AI and Tax & Legal specialist hires.
 Unlike Accenture, KPMG uses its strengths in compliance-heavy industries to provide more specialized advisory support.

 The firm’s emphasis on operational resilience, cybersecurity, and cloud execution positions it as a trusted, regulatory-compliant competitor.
-Although it offers fewer services, KPMG’s strong cyber and cloud advisory keeps it relevant.
+Though it offers a narrower service range, KPMG’s cyber and cloud advisory keeps it relevant.

 Standout Feature: KPMG’s standout is its cybersecurity and cloud consulting expertise, backed by partnerships with top technology providers and a focus on risk-aware transformation.